-Bachelor degrees and associate degrees in Arts, in Science, and in Applied Science are awarded at the end of the spring, summer, and fall semesters to those students meeting degree requirements.
+Bachelor degrees and associate degrees are awarded at the end of the spring, summer, and fall semesters to those students meeting degree requirements.
 Participation in the graduation ceremony at the end of spring and fall semesters is encouraged.

 Students must meet the graduation requirements as listed in a single ABAC Catalog which is not more than five years old at the time of their graduation and which is in effect for a term during which they earned academic credit at ABAC.
 There will be no exceptions unless specifically approved by the Provost and Vice President for Academic Affairs.